 Warning Statement about Use of Flammable Refrigerants (A2L, A3) with Embraco Compressors approved for A1 Safety Class Refrigerants (R134a, R404A, etc.).

 Embraco is currently producing hermetic compressors for use with A3 and A2L refrigerants to replace high-GWP HFCs.
 However, it is important to note that:

 - Embraco compressors designed and approved for non-flammable refrigerants (A1 class), cannot be used with any type of flammable refrigerants, including both A3 and A2L class refrigerants. - 2.
 All Embraco products mentioned in the Declaration of Conformity are compliant with all relevant EU directives. - For refrigeration systems falling under the scope of the harmonized standard EN 60335-2-89, EU regulations allow the use of flammable refrigerants up to 150 g refrigerant charge for each single refrigeration circuit until the new IEC limit is adopted. - 4.
-Given the above-mentioned charge limitations and considering that all flammable refrigerants require the same design, manufacturing and maintenance precautions, we strongly recommend the use of HC solutions wherever technically possible. - Embraco offers a full portfolio of compressor models for R290, the refrigerant considered the best option for both systems with a 150 g charge limit as well as those with the new IEC charge limit once the harmonized EU standards are approved. - 6.
+Given the above-mentioned charge limitations and considering that all flammable refrigerants require the same design, manufacturing and maintenance precautions, we strongly recommend the use of HC solutions wherever technically possible. - 5.
+Embraco offers a full portfolio of compressor models for R290, the refrigerant considered the best option for up to 500 g of charge - 6.
 Embraco declines any responsibility for compressors used without approved refrigerants (as listed above) and warns that potential reliability issues, such as motor overheating and electrical component malfunction, could occur following the use of unauthorized refrigerants.